-If the origin remains a steady state under mismatch (e.g., for some kinematic and inventory problems), we might expect strong asymptotic stability. \ifthenelse{\boolean{LongVersion}}{ In unconstrained linear optimal control problems (LQR/LQG), the margin of stability (maximum perturbation to the open-loop gain that still gives a closed-loop system) is always nonzero.
+If the origin remains a steady state under mismatch, we might expect strong asymptotic stability.
+While this assumption may seem strong, it includes a wide class of problems, including inventory management, path-planning, and control of systems that can be recast in deviation variables. \ifthenelse{\boolean{LongVersion}}{ In unconstrained linear optimal control problems (LQR/LQG), the margin of stability (maximum perturbation to the open-loop gain that still gives a closed-loop system) is always nonzero.
 However, it is important to note that there is no guaranteed relative value of this margin below which the closed loop is stable, save a few exceptional cases such as a single input, or with diagonally-weighted stage costs~\citep{doyle:1978,lehtomaki:sandell:athans:1981,zhang:fu:1996}.
 Examples are shown by \cite{doyle:1978,zhang:fu:1996} in which arbitrarily small perturbations to the gain matrix destabilize the system.
 These examples use \emph{multiplicative disturbances} that, while persistent in the aforementioned papers, do not need to be time-invariant for the results to hold.
-The disturbances treated in the MPC literature are typically \emph{additive disturbances} entering the states and measurements~\cite[Ch.~3]{rawlings:mayne:diehl:2020}.
+The disturbances treated in the MPC literature are typically \emph{additive disturbances} entering the states and measurements (cf.~\cite[Ch.~3]{rawlings:mayne:diehl:2020}).
 In the multiplicative case, borrowing from knowledge of linear systems, we should expect strong exponential stability.
 However, in the additive case, we should expect only robust exponential stability. }{ For linear systems, unconstrained optimal control stabilizes the origin despite bounded perturbations to the system gain~\citep{doyle:1978,lehtomaki:sandell:athans:1981,zhang:fu:1996}.
 In the nonlinear setting, we might expect similar behavior under such disturbances. } To the best of our knowledge, the inherent strong stability of nominal MPC to plant-model mismatch has been discussed by only~\cite{santos:biegler:1999,santos:biegler:castro:2008}.
 For unconstrained systems with a sufficiently small bound on the mismatch, nominal MPC is shown to stabilize the plant to the origin.
 While exact penalty functions are considered for handling constraints, there is no guarantee of recursive feasibility.